Damini: Plot

-At the second hearing, Govind cross-examines the driver of the Guptas, and is successful in proving that even the driver knew about the incident.
+At the second hearing, Govind cross-examines the Guptas' driver and is successful in proving that the driver also knew about the incident.
 He also proves that the suicide note found by police near Urmi's body was fake.
-Seeing the situation getting out of hand, Chaddha fakes chest pain and asks the court for another date of hearing.
+Seeing the situation getting out of hand, Chaddha fakes chest pain and asks the court for an adjournment.
 Later that night, Chaddha meets Govind and asks him to settle out of court.
-However an angry Govind challenges him to face him in courtroom.
-Following this the Guptas send goons to kill Govind but in a fight-off he defeats them.
-Damini goes out in public and gets support.
-Drivers, servants and other relatives fed up of the incident leave the Guptas' house.
+However, an angry Govind challenges him to face him in the courtroom.
+Following this, the Guptas send goons to kill Govind, but he defeats them in a fight.
+Damini goes out in public and garners support.
+Drivers, servants, and other relatives, fed up with the incident, leave the Guptas' house.

-At the third hearing, Guptas and Bajaj plan to kill Damini.
-This is overheard by Shekhar and he vows to stand by Damini come what may.
-Later he is attacked by goons on the road who kidnap him.
-This is seen by Mamaji, who goes to rescue him.
-Meanwhile, Bajaj along with his men tries to kill Damini going to court.
-However, they themselves get attacked by local people who shoo them off.
-At the court, Chaddha requests another date since he believes that Damini and Shekhar are both absconding.
-But sometime later Damini and Shekhar arrive, and both testify as witnesses to the incident.
-The court convicts Rakesh and his friends and also sentences the Guptas along with Bajaj and Chaddha as accused for covering up the case.
-Shekhar is spared for helping achieve justice and the court thanks Damini for her resilience and resolve, stating that she has set a historic example in the history of law and order.
+Before the next court hearing, Chaddha, the Guptas, and Bajaj plan to kill Damini.
+Shekhar overhears this and vows to stand by Damini come what may.
+Later, he is attacked by goons on the road and kidnapped.
+Shekhar's uncle sees this and goes to rescue him.
+Meanwhile, Bajaj, along with his men, tries to kill Damini while she is going to court.
+However, they themselves are attacked by local people who shoo them off.
+At the court, Chaddha requests an adjournment, stating that both Damini and Shekhar are absconding.
+Govind, however, convinces the judge to wait for Damini.
+After a short delay, Damini arrives, followed shortly by Shekhar.
+Both then testify as witnesses to the incident.
+The court convicts Rakesh and his friends and also sentences the Guptas, along with Bajaj and Chaddha, as accused for covering up the case.
+Shekhar is spared for helping achieve justice, and the court thanks Damini for her resilience and resolve, stating that she has set a historic example in the history of law and order.